 Knowing about God is not the same as knowing God.
 Satan and all the other heavenly creatures knew about God, having lived in His very presence and spoken with Him face to face, but they did not, and they still do not, know Him.
-Deeply religious men in ancient Israel labored in study to become experts in the Bible, but without God's life, they, too, could only know about their God.
-They, too, would never know Him without His life.
-In fact, they would never rightly understand the scriptures to which they were devoted without receiving the Spirit of the One who inspired them.
-It takes the same kind of life to understand the Bible that it took to write it.
+Israel's religious leaders strove to become experts in the Bible, but without God's life, they, too, could only know about their God.
+They, too, would never come to know Him without receiving His life.
+Indeed, they would never rightly understand the scriptures to which they were devoted without receiving the Spirit, for it takes the same kind of life to understand the Bible that it took to write it.